sara-nl/sdrdocs/source/pages/basics/basic_usage.rst

 Navigating the data repository
 ******************************

+The main goal of the SURF data repository is to make large datasets findable and accessible.
 This page provides information on the basic usage of the data repository, such as discovering, searching, and downloading data.
-For most of the functionality described on this page registration is not required.
+For the majority of the functionality described on this page registration is not required.

 .. contents:: Contents
     :depth: 2